elahd/py-nyc-311-calendar/README.md

 #### Next Exceptions

 The Next Exceptions calendar type returns the next date on which there is a service exception for either of the three covered services.
-The resonse dict is keyed by service type.
+The response dict is keyed by service type.
 This is useful when you're not interested in normal operations and only want to know, say, when the next school closure is.
 The example below shows the full response.

 Note that exceptions include things like holidays, snow days, half days, and winter break.
 Summer session will not show up as an exception.